-This is why modern churches, especially those with big congregations or memberships, often choose digital systems to track attendance and increase the security of their facilities.
+This is why modern churches, especially those with big congregations or memberships, often choose digital check-in kiosk systems to track attendance and increase the security of their facilities.
 These may include larger kiosks integrated with specialized software and displays or smaller table-top kiosks outfitted with tablet computers.
-These solutions can include components like barcode scanners, name tag printers and fingerprint scanners to make check-in more accurate, secure and efficient, and are usually able to be integrated with existing church management softwares.
+These solutions can include components like barcode scanners, name tag printers and fingerprint scanners to make check-in more accurate, secure and efficient, and are usually able to be integrated with existing church management software.
 This allows most of a church’s administrative software to work together, from volunteer management and member directories, to attendance tracking and billing.

 Church check-in kiosk solutions can be unique, however, most of them provide a core set of self-service features, including: